jtesta/ssh-audit/README.md

  - Updated Ubuntu Server & Client policies for 20.04 and 22.04 to account for key exchange list changes due to Terrapin vulnerability patches.
  - Re-organized option host key types for OpenSSH 9.2 server policy to correspond with updated Debian 12 hardening guide.
  - Added built-in policies for OpenSSH 9.5 and 9.6.
+ - Added an "additional_notes" field to the JSON output.

 ### v3.0.0 (2023-09-07)
  - Results from concurrent scans against multiple hosts are no longer improperly combined; bug discovered by [Adam Russell](https://github.com/thecliguy).